devangmehta1000/library/README.md

-# library
+# Library System - Code Challenge
 A library system built as a part of coding challenge, offering a basic search functionality.

 There are two endpoints - GenerateToken and Search.

-#GenerateToken
-GenerateToken endpoint takes a role parameter and creates a jwt using symmetric key.
+#GenerateToken - GenerateToken endpoint takes a role parameter and creates a jwt using symmetric key.
 The different roles is used to test authorization.

-#Search
-The token generated above is then used (in the Authorization header) to authenticate and authorise the search requests.
+#Search - The token generated above is then used (in the Authorization header) to authenticate and authorise the search requests.
 The search endpoint takes a free text input and searches against - title, genre, type, publication year, author name.
 The partial matches are performed using fuzzy search.
-This takes care of common typos - e.g. NonFictional will get match to Non-Fictional.
+This takes care of common typos - e.g. NonFictional will match Non-Fictional.

 A SqlLite database is used for this challenge.
 The sample data is as shown below